Creating a Tune Bank

 #TheFiddlersPOV by Gretchen Koehler

 I got a chuckle one day when I had to click on #thefiddlersPOV to remember how a tune went!!
-This is actally quite handy!
-I decided to branch out and post my videos on YouTube Shorts and Instagram, thinking maybe a handful of players would find them useful, too.
+This is actually quite handy!
+Last year, I decided to branch out and post my videos on YouTube Shorts and Instagram, thinking maybe a handful of players would find them useful, too.
 I was overwhelmed with positive feedback on all platforms and found myself giving playing tips to players in the comment section.
 These interactions with my viewers made me wonder if this endeavor was more a little more valuable than I first realized.

 Then, players from around the world showed up.
 I could not believe how many times I had to push “translate” to read the comments in Spanish, Portuguese, Italian, Turkish, Greek, Romanian, and more!
 The skeptic in me wondered if the robots had taken over my feed, but it was wonderful to click on these profiles to find fiddlers, as well as violinist from a host of different global string genres.
+They ranged from beginners to professionals in their field.
+It was great for me to follow their music, too.

-On these platforms, I sent my tradition farther than I ever imagined.
+On these platforms, I was able sent my tradition farther than I ever imagined.
 Tunes like Buck Fever Rag reached almost 100K views in 2 months.
 I found myself explaining to a fiddler from Spain about the Canadian fiddle tradition from which this tune came.
 I liked that musicians from different genres were excited about folding new tunes into their repertoire.
-I liked that the school orchestra kids where I was a one day guest fiddle instructor would have something to connect with after I left the building.
-And I’d be lying if I didn’t admit that I am delighted by the idea of interrupting someone’s doom scrolling, even for just a minute, with a fab little tune with my nails on point, lol.
+I liked that the school orchestra kids where I was only a one day guest fiddle instructor would have something to continue after I left the building.

 Don’t get me wrong, I still favor “in-person” tune swaps, but I am happy to send a series of 40-second video clips into the digital world from this fiddler’s point of view.